 Adding to the family

-October is the American Humane Association’s Adopt-A-Dog Month.
+April 30th is National Adopt a Shelter Pet Day, a great day to think about offering a home to one of the millions of dogs in need.
 Adding a dog to your household can bring great joy, but adopting a pet is a bit like looking for a roommate or significant other—the more you know beforehand, the greater the odds of a successful relationship.
 If you already have other pets, it can be even harder to find the right match.
 To ensure a successful adoption, think carefully about what it is you're looking for before you go to select a pet.

 Below are some questions to consider before you begin your search.
 Questions like these can help prevent problems down the line.
 Remember that personality is the most important factor in a good match, so let the answers to these questions, rather than a dog's "look," guide you.

 1. Are you capable of caring for a new dog financially?

 Licensing fees, food, heartworm prevention medicine, vaccinations, leashes, and regular veterinary care are just a few of the costs associated with having a dog.
 Among other unexpected occurrences, dogs may get injured or otherwise require extraordinary veterinary care, and they can also cause damage to clothing and property.

 2. Is your household sedentary, active, or somewhere in between?

 Do you want to settle down on the couch at the end of the day with a dog in your lap, or do you go on runs, hikes, and camping trips regularly?
 If you like the idea of a dog in your lap, consider adopting a senior dog.
 Many senior dogs are already well trained and they generally require less exercise than their younger counterparts.
 Even if you are active, ask yourself if your activities are dog-friendly (e.g., hiking, running) or not (e.g., rock climbing).
 If your dog can't join in your activities, you may wind up spending less time with your dog than a more sedentary person would.

 3. How much time will you have for your new dog?